githall/Plato/CONTRIBUTING.md

 ## JavaScript Coding Conventions

+- Ensure ReSharper is enabled to catch obvious JavaScript issues
 - Use camelCase for all property and method names
 -  Always use tabs, not spaces for indentation of code blocks.
 - Use anonymous functions to encapulate scope
 - Always put spaces around operators ( = + - * / ), and after commas
 - Line Length < 80 - For readability, avoid lines longer than 80 characters
 - Use "the one true brace style" (1TBS) for JavaScript code
-- Always declare variables at the top of the current scope
+- Due to hoisting always declare variables at the top of the current scope
+- Ensure variables are not declared multiple times in the same scope, this is common if you have multiple for loops and the interator variable is declared multiple times i.e. for (var i = 0; ... )
 - Hyphens are not allowed in JavaScript names.
-- Never use document.write
+- Production JavaScript should always be minified
 - Avoid using window.alert, window.confifm
-- Ensure console.log messages are removed
+- Ensure console.log messages are removed from production code
 - Avoid using class names or element ids within HTML mark-up to initialize client side JavaScript, instead use data attributes that are less likely to change.
+- Never use document.write and avoid building the DOM via JavaScript, HTML should always be constructed on the server and sent to the client for display

 **Statement Rules**

-- Always end a simple statement with a semicolon.
+- Always end a simple JavaScript statement with a semicolon.

 For example